minuscloud/heidisql-stored-password-decoder/README.md

-# heidisql stored password decoder
+decode any stored heidisql password